 Ingredients You’ll Need

 - Sausage.
 Any type of pork sausage, including breakfast sausage or Italian sausage, will work.
 For today’s recipe, I used Whole Foods’ bulk ground Italian sausage.
-It goes on sale often, and I stock up, which is one of my favorite money-saving tips.
-When you see an item you use frequently go on sale, stock up on it while it’s at its lowest price.
+We LOVE it!
+Any ground sausage will work.

 - Pumpkin.
 You’ll want to use canned pumpkin purée for this and not pumpkin pie filling.
 Canned pumpkin purée retains a lot of moisture, which helps keep the sausage balls from drying out.
 It also adds a delightful fall flavor as well as vitamins, minerals, and fiber.